1. Annie’s Project: Farming in New Jersey’s Cities and the Urban Fringe

 Award Amount: $21,986

-using the tools, 24 will decide to use at least one tool in their business, and 23 will implement at
+Results: 23 participants increased their understanding of the financial management tools, 28 practiced using the tools, 21 decided to use at least one tool in their business, and 15 implemented (used) at least one tool.

 9. Building Resiliency and Reducing Producer Risk through Improved Soil Health and Water Management